ADS Testing Office

 - Photo ID

-- Notes, cheat sheets, or reference materials when appropriate.
+- Notes, cheat sheets, or reference materials when permitted by instructor

 ADS Testing staff provides: